Networking Reception - Feb. 25

 Enjoy a variety of dishes while networking with fellow attendees.

-1:05 p.m.: Major Projects in Practice: Lessons from The Nickel’s Crawford Project and the Future of Major Projects in Canada
+1:10 p.m.: Major Projects in Practice: The Future of Indigenous Participation in Major Projects in Canada presented by Ontario Power Generation

 Presented by: Ontario Power Generation